Home / Blog / Motor Development

 • simple ways to observe progress without turning play into a test

-What counts as “hand-eye coordination” in the classroom?
+What Counts as Hand-Eye Coordination in the Classroom?

 Think in three classroom-friendly layers: